colab-community/colab/docs/cent-os/gitlab-centos.rst

 *NOTE:*

-    If you can't reach the host from ``ruby-2.0.0-p451``, you alsa can try this command: sudo curl --progress http://cache.ruby-lang.org/pub/ruby/2.0/ruby-2.0.0-p451.tar.bz2 | tar xj
+    If you can't reach the host from ``ruby-2.0.0-p451``, you also can try this command: sudo curl --progress http://cache.ruby-lang.org/pub/ruby/2.0/ruby-2.0.0-p451.tar.bz2 | tar xj

 Install ruby 2.0.0